kvormweg/showlogin2/README.md

 ## Installation

 Unpack the file somewhere and move the directory named `showlogin2` into the `/lib/plugin` directory of your Dokuwiki installation.

+## Notice

+As this functionality is now built into Dokuwiki's core this plugin is obsolete (from Dokuwiki version 20140505 ["Ponder Stibbons"] upwards).